-Beyond Politics: Material Culture in Second Intermediate Period Egypt and Nubia
+Material Culture In Second Intermediate Period Egypt and Nubia

-Political instability is indicated by short reign lengths of ca 80 pharaohs in 200–250 years and accordingly the current historical narrative mentions an increasing number of possibly concurring spheres of political influence.
+Political instability is indicated by short reign lengths of ca 80 pharaohs in 200–250 years, a number derived from written texts and inscribed objects, and accordingly the current historical narrative mentions an increasing number of possibly concurring spheres of political influence.
 The Second Intermediate Period ended about 1570/30 BC with the ‘wars of liberation’ won by Theban rulers unifying Egypt (18th Dynasty).
 But it is a well-known trope also that order is brought by pharaoh after chaos.
 The sources for the political/historical reconstruction are corrupted and fragmentary texts, far removed from the original period.
 Archaeological sources may contribute considerably to a reconstruction of cultural and social processes in history but remain neglected.

 It has been previously argued that material culture in this period exhibits a certain “regionalisation” that in essence, is thought to represent these political divisions and signifies historical events in the archaeological record.
 The project sets out not only to test whether such a regionalisation can be proved, but how it becomes manifest, and which possible reasons might exist beside the political explanation currently favoured.
 Should differences between regions be pinpointed the means and ways of communication between regions also comes into play and research if observation in the archaeological record is possible.